Fossil Octopuses

 Proteroctopus is currently on display at the Musée de Paléontologie de La Voulte-sur-Rhône.

-Moving on again, our next octopus is Palaeoctopus newboldi (aka Paleoctopus) which is known from a handful of specimens at a Late Cretaceous date of roughly 89-71 million years ago.
-It was originally described in 1896 by Woodward and was published under the name Calais newboldi.
-The name was revised to Palaeoctopus when it was realised that the name Calais had already been assigned to an insect!
+Palaeoctopus newboldi (aka Paleoctopus) is known from a handful of specimens and was the first fossil octopus to be found.
+It was originally described in 1896 by H. Woodward and was published under the name Calais newboldi.
+The name was later revised to Palaeoctopus when it was realised that the name Calais had already been assigned to an insect!
 Unlike Pohlsepia and Proteroctopus, fossils of this animal are not unique but they are still extremely rare.
-Palaeoctopus is known from Lebanon from the Mount Hajoula region.
+Palaeoctopus is also known from Lebanon from the Mount Hajoula region and has a Late Cretaceous date of roughly 89-71 million years ago.

 The Palaeoctopus illustrated here is Woodward's 1896 specimen found at below the Old Covent, Sahel-el-Alma, Mount Lebanon, Lebanon and is in the collection of the British Museum of Natural History in London.